Artificial-720/AutoServer/README.md

 2. Place the `AutoServer.jar` file into your Velocity `plugins` folder.
 3. Restart your Velocity Proxy to load the plugin.

+### Remote Backend (PaperMC)

+1. Download the latest version of `AutoServer.jar` from the [Releases](https://github.com/Artificial-720/AutoServer/releases).
+2. Place the `AutoServer.jar` file into your PaperMC `plugins` folder.
+3. Restart your PaperMC server to load the plugin.

 ## Configuration

 After the first launch, the plugin will generate a `config.toml` file in the `plugins/AutoServer` directory.
+Modify this file to suit your setup.

+### Remote Backend Configuration (PaperMC)

+After the first launch, the plugin will generate a `config.yml` file in the `config` directory.
 Modify this file to suit your setup.

 ## Usage